js-bits/enumerate/README.md

 VALUE3
 `); // { VALUE1: 10, VALUE2: 20, VALUE3: 30 }

-// the second argument here is a start value (equals to he first arguments if not specified) console.log(enumerate(Increment(10, 19))`
+// the second argument here is a start value (equals to the first argument if not specified) console.log(enumerate(Increment(10, 19))`
 VALUE1
 VALUE2